 Fig. 2.
 Comparison of metrics predictive potential.
 (A) $R^2$ coefficients for all 62 behavioural domains in the best case scenario, when computed in nested cross-validation fashion (top) or back to the full dataset (bottom).
-(B) For each behavioural domain, the type of metric (alignment versus liberality, and mean versus standard deviation versus instantaneous change) that yielded the best prediction accuracy is colour coded.
+(B) For each behavioural domain, the type of metric that yielded the best prediction accuracy is colour coded.